-This course is an overview of curriculum theory, development, design, and implementation for the experienced classroom teacher.
+This course is an overview of curriculum theory, development, design and implementation for the experienced classroom teacher.
 The focus is on understanding the theory and practice of inquiry-based and project-based curriculum across subject disciplines, authentic literacy, and finding and using interesting and diverse real-world resources.
-Course emphasis is also on the history of curriculum development and schooling; and creating multicultural, critical, and creative curriculum that integrates technology, the arts, critical thinking, and standards.
+Course emphasis is also on the history of curriculum development and schooling, and creating a multicultural, critical and creative curriculum that integrates technology, the arts, critical thinking and standards.
 Students will critique and analyze their school curriculum and resources, and design curricular units for their own classroom.

 - Elective 3